CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **Nested helper functions**

 Helper functions can be nested within other helper functions, this reduces the need to write many different helper functions that call each other internally.
-Note that this is a new feature ([#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243)) and many of the included helper functions will be depreceated in future versions.
+Note that this is a new feature ([#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243)) and many of the included helper functions will be deprecated in future versions.
 For example, the function ```MatchListSubstring(srcVal, startChar, forLength, matchList)``` can now be replaced in a translation table with ```MatchList(SubstringText(srcVal, startChar, forLength), matchList)```.

 Some validation helper functions have an optional 'acceptNull' parameter that returns TRUE if the source value is NULL.
-This allows multiple validation functions to be strung together in cases where the value to be evaluated could occur in one of multiple columns (Note this feature may also be depreciated following [#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243), see [#247](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/247)).
+This allows multiple validation functions to be strung together in cases where the value to be evaluated could occur in one of multiple columns (Note this feature may also be deprecated following [#243](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/243), see [#247](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/issues/247)).

 # Provided Helper Functions
 ## Validation Functions